 The consequences of the devices becoming infected can have a real and unfortunate impact on a student’s or educator’s performance on campus.
 Imagine losing all the assignments that students have done so far, or worse, losing student personal information which hackers can use as a potential threat.

-To help mitigate the risks of personal security breaches in campus, here are some tips for students to keep their PC protected from digital threats once they get back to school:
+To help mitigate the risks of personal security breaches in campus, here are 3 simple tips for students to keep their PC protected from digital threats once they get back to school:

 - Click with caution: be careful of the link or attachment that you are clicking.
 If the offer from the site seems too good to be true, they probably are not.